Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Tropical constructions

-\begin{defin} An \emph{unbounded tree} $(\Gamma,V_\infty(\Gamma))$ consists of a finite connected tree $\Gamma$ and a subset of 1-valent vertices $V_\infty(\Gamma)$ called \emph{unbounded vertices}.
+\begin{defin} An \emph{unbounded tree} $(\Gamma,V_\infty(\Gamma))$ consists of a finite tree\footnote{Here ``finite'' means finitely many vertices.
+We allow 2-valent vertices.} $\Gamma$ and a subset of 1-valent vertices $V_\infty(\Gamma)$ called \emph{unbounded vertices}.
 Vertices that are not unbounded are called \emph{bounded vertices}.
 We require that there is at least one bounded vertex. \end{defin}

 \begin{defin} An \emph{unbounded \Zaffine tree} $(\Gamma,V_\infty(\Gamma))$ consists of an unbounded tree and \begin{enumerate} \item for every edge $e$ with two bounded endpoints, a \Zaffine structure\footnote{We refer to \cite[\S 2]{Yu_Enumeration_cylinders_2015} for the definition of \Zaffine structure.} on $e$ which is isomorphic to the interval $[0,\alpha]\subset\R$ for a positive real number $\alpha$, \item for every edge $e$ with one unbounded endpoint $v_\infty$, a \Zaffine structure on $e\setminus\{v_\infty\}$ which is isomorphic to the interval $[0,+\infty)\subset\R$. \end{enumerate} We set $\Gamma^\circ\coloneqq\Gamma\setminus V_\infty(\Gamma)$.
 We will simply say a \emph{\Zaffine tree} when unbounded vertices are not present. \end{defin}